kunnaallll06/kunnaallll06/README.md

 ## 🚀 What I Do
 - 🔍 Analyze datasets to uncover business patterns
-- 📊 Build dashboards and visual reports for smarter decision-making
+- 📊 Build dashboards and visual reports for data-driven decision making
 - 🧹 Perform data cleaning & transformation using SQL and Excel
 - 🧠 Solve real-world analytical problems through structured thinking
-- 📈 Create KPIs and dashboards in Power BI
+- 📈 Create KPIs & visuals using Power BI

 ---